MEETING DATES 2014-2015

 As per the spring 2014 election results, no students were elected.

 - Maddie Lassiter, senior, biological sciences (appointed by student body president)

 Appointed student representatives (3, voting)

-- VACANT - (Poole College of Management appointee)
+- Mimi McCarthy, junior, management (Poole College of Management appointee)

 Professional (3, voting) and academic representatives (2, voting)